 Siobhan Newton has worked most of her life riding and taking care of horses.
 For the past ten years she has been employed at Pine Valley Animal Hospital as Veterinarian Assistant/Technician.
 She is an avid gardener, assisted by her calico cat, Fishstick, and also enjoys cooking under the supervision of her good friend Antoine-Michel the guinea pig.
 She will continue to dedicate her life to the welfare of animals.

-Kelly Simpson has several years of experience working at a vet hospital, animal shelter and grooming facility in Carteret county.
+Kelly Simpson is our office manager.
+She has several years of experience working at a vet hospital, animal shelter and grooming facility in Carteret county.
 She is also an EMT so she helps people too!
 She is married, with two children who share their home with an adopted dog and two cats.
 In her spare time, she enjoys spending time with her family and playing with their pets.

 We would like to introduce the board of Adopt an Angel:

 Sherry Gloer, President, holds a bachelor’s degree in business management/employee relations.
 She manages a dog boarding facility and has been involved in animal rescue since 2002.
 Sherry has been chosen as a Cape Fear Hero for her work with Adopt an Angel.
 She is married and has 3 dogs and several foster cats.

 Jill Jones, treasurer, is a business owner, a former special education teacher and community college instructor with a master’s degree and has been in the animal rescue field since 1996.
 Jill Jones has been chosen as volunteer of the year by Encore Reader Magazine readers.
 She is married with one teen age son, has 6 cats and 4 dogs.